 The Soneva Fushi breakfast is by the beach and offers everything from eggs to waffles; cheese, meats, juices, pastries, to curries.
 The Fushi breakfast is also a banquet with everything you could want.

 Dinner at Fushi is your choice of international and Asian food taken beachside, in the garden, over the water or in the treetops!
 There are fewer options at Jani but Jani is the only place where you can dine at So Starstruck, the Maldives’ first overwater observatory, complete with a telescope.
 Alternatively, just go to the “Gathering Bar” for sunset cocktails and tapas.

-Mr & Mrs Friday are also there at both resorts to cater to your every need from snorkelling to stargazing.
+Mr & Mrs. Friday are also there at both resorts to cater to your every need from snorkeling to stargazing.

 So Which Is Best?

 Soneva Fushi is larger, with more to do and more places to eat.
 It is also usually cheaper then Soneva Jani and is a better deal for this level of intense luxury.
 Fushi does not offer rooms with slides and a retracting roof, which means the Fushi rooms may disappointment by comparison.
 My personal opinion would be to go to both, maybe 4 nights in each.

 They are an easy transfer from each other in a lovely boat and by combining them both, you will have the best of both worlds.
 Please do remember to select a room at Soneva Jani with a slide into the ocean.
 Not all rooms have the slide and it’s both ridiculous and wonderful.
 Whichever resort you choose, you will be blessed with one of the most incredible holiday experiences in the world.

 Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.